skrey/yellow-extensions/features/core/README.md

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 The default language is defined in file `system/settings/system.ini`.
 A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

+If you want to change the text settings of the website, then open file `system/settings/text.ini`.
+You can copy the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) of languages and adjust them here.
+You can also add your own text settings, for example image captions.

 If you want to translate the entire website in multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.

 ## Folders